tush-art18/React-Counter/README.md

 # React + Vite

-- A simple animated Counter develped in React using stat
+- A simple animated Counter develped in React using state